2. Economic Growth Evidence#

 Note

-International Dollars are a hypothetical unit of currency that has the same purchasing power parity that the U.S. Dollar has in the United States at any given time.
+International dollars are a hypothetical unit of currency that has the same purchasing power parity that the U.S. Dollar has in the United States at a given point in time.
 They are also known as Geary–Khamis dollars (GK Dollars).

 We can see that the data is non-continuous for longer periods in the early 250 years of this millennium, so we could choose to interpolate to get a continuous line plot.